 Ireland has a rich maritime history with coastal communities that have been shaped by the activities of small-scale fisheries.
 While an economic value has been put on these activities, their influence on social and cultural life in Ireland is more difficult to measure and as a result, it is an often-overlooked aspect of fisheries management.

-During this interactive event, chaired by Richard Curtin (BIM), an expert panel of speakers will share stories from the sea, exploring how they may change the way we think about socio-cultural capital values of small-scale fisheries in Ireland.
+During this interactive event, chaired by Richard Curtin (BIM), an expert panel of speakers shared stories from the sea, exploring how they may change the way we think about socio-cultural capital values of small-scale fisheries in Ireland.

 Details of speakers and presentations can be found below: